NeumannFilip/LyraGamedriverTests/README.md

 ## 4\.
 How to Configure and Run Tests

 1\.
 Clone this repository to your local machine.

 2\.
 Open the Lyra project and add the C++ functions to `LyraPlayerController` as described in the section above, then recompile the project.

 3\.
 Open the C\\# `LyraGameDriverTests.sln` test project in Visual Studio 2022.

+**Important:** The gdio libraries are not public NuGet Packages.
+Thus add them as a direct refereneces to the `.dll` files.
+The `.dll` files are bundled inside the `.zip` after clicking download "Unreal API Releases" on GameDriver Download section - Install Unreal Version 5.x.
+In that folder you can find all `.dll` files that should be references in Visual Studio.
+The final structure of files should look like this.

+!(dependencies.png)

+If you ever have a chances to work with these libraries and Visual Studio is throwing errors regarding these libraries.
+Simply remove and re-add them.

 ### Option 1: Running tests in a packaged build